 This is a common misconception.
 While the Buyer does not directly write a check to his/her real estate agent, rest assured everyone pays commission.
 There is a 6% pool of commission that is paid to the Seller’s real estate broker upon closing.
 The Seller’s broker usually then pays the Buyer’s broker half of the commission, i.e. 3%, as compensation.
 As a Buyer, your agent is compensated 3% of the gross sales price.

-When you work with Door as a buyer, we split our commission with you and give you back thousands of dollars at close!
+When you work with Door as a buyer, you'll get 1% of the purchase price as cash back - typically thousands of dollars - after close!